Rei-SwitchBot/faq/en-us/Outdoor Meter.md

 *If you are using Bluetooth only(Cloud Service for the Outdoor Meter is not enabled), there is a risk that locally stored history data cannot be loaded again by uninstalling the app.
 When used with a Hub Series device, data is always automatically uploaded via Wi-Fi, allowing you to quickly read data anytime, anywhere.

 4. Perform the data loading again.

-5. If the problem persists, please contact us by logging into the SwitchBot app → Profile → Feedback.

 ---